intel/oim/README.md

 section in the Clear Linux documentation contains further information about enabling KVM and installing QEMU.

+To ensure that QEMU and KVM are working, run this:

+    make _work/clear-kvm-original.img _work/start-clear-kvm _work/OVMF.fd
+    cp _work/clear-kvm-original.img _work/clear-kvm-test.img
+    _work/start-clear-kvm _work/clear-kvm-test.img

+The result should be login prompt like this:

+    [    0.049839] kvm: no hardware support

+    clr-c3f99095d2934d76a8e26d2f6d51cb91 login:

+The message about missing KVM hardware support comes from inside the virtual machine and indicates that nested KVM is not enabled.
+This can be ignored because it is not needed.

+Now the running QEMU can be killed and the test image removed again:

+    killall qemu-system-x86_64 # in a separate shell rm _work/clear-kvm-test.img
+    reset # Clear Linux changes terminal colors, undo that.

 Testing with QEMU can be enabled in several different ways.
 When using make, these variables can be set in the environment or via the make parameters.